The Story of AI

 We are open about this: this series is produced with AI.
 The research, the writing, the narration - AI does the heavy lifting, with human review before anything is published.
 That is not a footnote; it is the point.
 CenterConsulting builds software with AI every day, and this series is the same method applied to storytelling.

-What keeps it honest is the foundation: every episode is built on the AI Library, our knowledge base where every fact links back to a primary source - the original paper, the official announcement, the actual record.
-Each episode's notes will list its sources, so you can check everything yourself.
+What keeps it honest is the foundation: every article is built on the AI Library, our knowledge base where every fact links back to a primary source - the original paper, the official announcement, the actual record.
+Each article's notes list its sources, so you can check everything yourself.

-While you wait, the whole timeline is already here: browse the AI Library - 55 primary-sourced entries from 1943 to today.
+The whole timeline is already here: browse the AI Library - 2,636 primary-sourced entries from 1943 to today.